 What does success look like in 2022?

-Key goals that will guide our operational activities over the next 5 years

-- 1 Through consumer insight, the NZ Red Meat Sector Story, NZ Farm Assurance Programme and Market Innovation creates a platform for improved pricing. - 2 Market access through FTA's has increased enabling maximum market value to be captured and returned to farmers. - Farmers have grown profitability through productivity, efficiency and improved cost of production. - The time and cost of regulatory compliance has been streamlined.
+Key goals that will guide our operational activities over the next 5 years Through consumer insight, the NZ Red 5 Farmers are recognised for their (1)Meat Sector Story, NZ Farm Assurance commitment to the environment Programme and Market Innovation while maintaining the productive creates a platform for improved pricing. capacity of land.
+6 Farmers have access to the right Market access through FTA's has (2)people with the right skills and a new increased enabling maximum market value to be captured and returned to generation of leaders is developing. farmers.
+Dairy farmers, beef farmers, and $\overline{7}$ 3 Farmers have grown profitability through industry working together to productivity, efficiency and improved maximise opportunities. cost of production.
+Insights drive rapid product and (8) The time and cost of regulatory (4)service development with tangible compliance has been streamlined. value captured by farmers.